STRATEGY

 Next Steps from the Data

 Go face-first.
 Real person on camera within the first two seconds, every brief going forward.
 The more interesting test is what happens right after the hook.
-Eliah's numbers suggest there's conversion left on the table between seconds 4 and 15 — tightening that transition could close the gap between stopping power and actual conversion.
+Eliah's numbers suggest there's conversion left on the table between seconds 4 and 15.
+Tightening that transition could close the gap between stopping power and actual conversion.

 Learning 01 — Thumbstop